lutteropp/QuartetScores/genesis/doc/manual/main.md

 [Klaus Tschira Foundation](http://www.klaus-tschira-stiftung.de/) and the [HITS gGmbH - Heidelberg Institute for Theoretical Studies](http://www.h-its.org).

+See @ref supplement_acknowledgements for the full list of acknowledgements, particularly for dependencies.
 See the webpage of the [Exelixis Lab](http://exelixis-lab.org/) for our other projects.

 # License